albertrial/albertrial.github.io/pages/about.md

 # **About Me**

 Hi there!
 I am **{{ site.author.name }}** :wave:,<br>
-I am a computer scientist specialised in software development, cybersecurity and artificial intelligence, with special interest in machine learning, computer vision, autonomous vehicles, aeronautics and space exploration.
+I am a computer scientist specialised in software development, cybersecurity and artificial intelligence, with special interest in deep learning and computer vision.
 I consider myself a responsible person, with the ability to learn and adapt quickly.
 I love challenges, enjoy getting things done and always try to do my best in everything I do.

 ## **Professional experience**
 <div class="row">